 One entrée is identified as the featured entrée-of-the-day, is labeled with a creative name next to the point of selection, and is the first entrée offered.

 Take note!
 There are three things to do to achieve this Smarter Lunchroom strategy.
 Start by choosing the entree you most want to promote, then, give it a creative name to spark interest, and finally, make it the first entree in the service line.
 Research shows that students take the first entrée significantly more than the third entrée in line.
 When the healthy choice is the highlighted choice, students will be more willing to buy it and eat it.
 Try out some of these creative names for common entree items: Fish Sticks of the Sea, Kickin’ Chicken Nuggets, Hot Cheesy Pizza, Rockin’ Broccoli Rice Bowl, or New Orleans Chicken with Rice.
+Download the Smarter Lunchroom meal of the day sign here.

 Creative, descriptive names are used for featured items on the monthly menu.